exyrat/pycromanage/README.md

     print(core.get_auto_focus_offset())

 # Creating an Acquisition
-The core functionality of pycromanager lies in the Acquisition class, which .
+The core functionality of pycromanager lies in the Acquisition class, which essentially prepares a hardware sequence for micromanager to carry out (i.e., the acquisition you want to take).
 I'll give a brief overview of how to use it but the pycromanager docs have more detail of course.

 To acquire data (once your config etc. is set up):